stitchdata/docs/_saas-integrations/adroll/adroll-latest.md

 # -------------------------- #

 setup-steps:
-  - title: "Create an AdRoll User for Stitch"
+  - title: "Create an {{ integration.display_name }} User for Stitch"
     anchor: "create-adroll-user"
     content: |
-      While you can use your own credentials to connect AdRoll to Stitch, we recommend creating a separate user for us.
-This will make it easier for you to manage users and audit events in your AdRoll account.
+      While you can use your own credentials to connect {{ integration.display_name }} to Stitch, we recommend creating a separate user for us.
+This will make it easier for you to manage users and audit events in your {{ integration.display_name }} account.

-      **We require a General User role** - which is the default - to be able to replicate your AdRoll data.
+      **We require a General User role** - which is the default - to be able to replicate your {{ integration.display_name }} data.
 Note that Stitch does not need billing access.
-If you need help creating an AdRoll user, you can find instructions here in AdRoll’s support docs.
+If you need help creating an {{ integration.display_name }} user, you can find instructions here in {{ integration.display_name }}’s support docs.
   - title: "add integration"
     content: |
-      4. Enter the email address and username for the Stitch AdRoll user.
+      4. Enter the email address and username for the Stitch {{ integration.display_name }} user.
   - title: "historical sync"
   - title: "replication frequency"
-  - title: "track data"
 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}